Discovering Red Hat OpenShift clusters

 Viewing the discovered OpenShift cluster

-- Select the Recent Runs tab.
+- From the Discovery page, select the Recent Runs tab.

-- Click the snapshot API scan you just performed.
+- Click the snapshot API scan you have just performed.
 If you have discovered multiple clusters, then a Discovery Access node for each cluster is linked to the Discovery Run.

 - Click the Cluster icon.